NeuralWxMaps/PcpnWrnUS/index.md

       <td>Members 24, 25 and 29</td>
       <td>Members 3, 17 and 18</td>
     </tr>
-<p>By 114 hours into the forecast, ensemble members are demonstrating quite a bit of dispersion around the Phase-Space plot.
-However, a cluster of about 10 members is still evident over the left-central part of the plot.
-These members are included in the blue cluster. </p>
 <table border="1" cellpadding="1" cellspacing="1">
     <tr>
       <th>Model RunTime:</th>
       <th>12/9/20 00z 120 Hrs</th>
-      <th></th>
     <tr>
       <th>Phase-Space Plot</th>
       <th>Ensemble Mean</th>